turnbasedgames/urturn/docs/docs/2-API/0-backend.md

   - If false, new users can not join this game instance via a private room or matchmaking.
 - `roomState.finished`: *bool*
   - **default**: `false`.
-  - If true, no new operations will be handled for the room (e.g. no new players can join, players can't make moves anymore, etc.).
+  - If true, no new functions will be called for the room (e.g. no new players can join, players can't make moves anymore, etc.).
 Marking a room finished is important for UrTurn to index each room properly.
   - If false, the game will show in the "Active Games" list for players.
 - `roomState.state`: *JSON object*
   - **default**: `{}`